Category: Part 1 – Setting out to Nowhere

 The artist can easily get lost in the tools, though.
 Photographers can bang on about their camera specs.
 Writers can wax poetic about their favourite keyboards.
 And musicians these days it seems are just as apt to post content about the subtle tonality differences between brands of violin strings as share their music.

-Yet, creativity is and always be an intimacy with the tools and techniques.
+Yet, creativity is and always will be an intimacy with the tools and techniques.
 The art and the mechanisms that enable it are inseparable and interwoven as two things can be.

 Maybe that’s why we get hung up on the medium and the message and often confuse the effort to concentrate on them both with the attention they deserve.